Ashwain1502/Chatbot/README.md

 # Introduction
-A Chatbot Application developed using Reactjs and machine learning.
+A Chatbot Application developed using Reactjs and Chat GPT API.

 ## Functions Implemented
 1. The user can send queries to the bot and it will answer accordingly.